MostafaAtef96/the_complete_app_by_appbrewery/README.md

 * Dart arrow syntax for writing one line functions.

 ### Notes
-*Image was downloaded from pngwing.com*
+* Image was downloaded from pngwing.com
+* I have added a text child to buttons in the home screen representing the Magic Scale.

 ## Packages
 * [RFlutter Alert](https://pub.dev/packages/rflutter_alert) v1.0.6